pyr/cyanite/README.md

 will also need the following module installed: https://github.com/brutasse/graphite-cyanite.
 Stay tuned for a seamless installation procedure.

+## Thanks

+Thanks go out to @brutasse for his work on https://github.com/brutasse/graphite-cyanite and modifications in his `graphite-exoscale` branch of graphite-web: https://github.com/brutasse/graphite-web.

+We're also indebted to the creator of graphite which we've been using for a while and for the rest of the crew at exoscale.

 ## License

 Copyright 2013 Pierre-Yves Ritschard <pyr@spootnik.org>